bhuwanb23/TimeDrop/docs/general.md

-# add performance optimization notes
+# add contribution guidelines

-Documentation for add performance optimization notes.
+Documentation for add contribution guidelines.

 ## Overview

-This document covers the implementation details and usage of add performance optimization notes.
+This document covers the implementation details and usage of add contribution guidelines.

 ## Setup